segmentation fault when creating a WMessageBox when not executed on a session thread

 Program received signal SIGSEGV, Segmentation fault.
 [Switching to Thread 0x7fffe4ff9700 (LWP 12041)] Wt::WebRequest::getParameterValues (this=0x0, name=...) at /home/arjan/bzr/casw/moos-ivp/external-software/wt/src/web/WebRequest.C:101 101 Http::ParameterMap::const_iterator i = parameters_.find(name); (gdb) bt #0 Wt::WebRequest::getParameterValues (this=0x0, name=...) at /home/arjan/bzr/casw/moos-ivp/external-software/wt/src/web/WebRequest.C:101 #1 0x00007ffff79f7299 in Wt::WebRequest::getParameter (this=0x0, name=...) at /home/arjan/bzr/casw/moos-ivp/external-software/wt/src/web/WebRequest.C:93 #2 0x00007ffff7a06191 in Wt::WebSession::notify (this=0x7fffe8003120, event=...) at /home/arjan/bzr/casw/moos-ivp/external-software/wt/src/web/WebSession.C:1561 #3 0x00007ffff7a07da5 in Wt::WebSession::doRecursiveEventLoop (this=0x7fffe8003120) at /home/arjan/bzr/casw/moos-ivp/external-software/wt/src/web/WebSession.C:901 #4 0x00007ffff7846334 in Wt::WDialog::exec (this=0x7fffe4ff73c0, animation=<value optimized out>) at /home/arjan/bzr/casw/moos-ivp/external-software/wt/src/Wt/WDialog.C:228

-Updated by Koen Deforche almost 11 years ago
+Updated by Koen Deforche about 11 years ago

 - Assignee set to Koen Deforche